BebrasBelgium/bebrasbelgium.github.io/index.md

 takes place in schools during two weeks in fall.
 It is an **international challenge** already organised in more than 80 countries from all over the world.

-The Belgian top 15 for the Bebras challenge of 2024 can be found on the [results page](results/).
+Preliminary results for the Bebras challenge of 2025 can be found on the [results page](results/).